aitmyrza-ai/fnb-dashboard/BACKEND_LEARNING_NOTES.md

 ## 2. What Supabase Changed

 Supabase is a real database living on a server in the cloud.
-When you add a catering event, it doesn't save to your browser — it saves to Supabase.
+When you add an event, it doesn't save to your browser — it saves to Supabase.

 What that means:
 - Close the tab → data is still there when you come back